 Price optimization requires, and deserves, the same level of attention and effort as cost reduction.

-Structure Incentives for Profitability, Not Revenue
+Create Incentives for Profit, Not Revenue

 The way you incentivize the sales force can have a negative impact on profits.
 When salespeople are rewarded for pushing volume, at any price. they will do just that.
 This can be especially costly when salespeople have the authority to offer discounts.
 The result could be sales that are marginally profitable, or perhaps even unprofitable, due to aggressive discounting.